smotrjashka/SneakGame/README.md

 ## Rules and name/game story

-At the begining I made a mistake in the word "snake" and wrote "snaek".
+At the beginning I made a mistake in the word "snake" and wrote "sneak".
 But after that I think "Hm, Why not?"
-And remane that to the "sneak" wich means "to go somewhere secretly and quietly".
-This have something with animals hunt process.
+And remane that to the "sneak" which means "to go somewhere secretly and quietly".
+This has something with animals hunt process.

 At first, I added the levels feature.
-For starter vertion, I constract next levels model:
+For starter version, I constract next levels model:

 1. Each level will have maximum "snake" length - "scope" - 5 times n, where n is the level number 1 level  -  5